createlab-univaq/gamification-hub/README.md

 ```
 The dev server runs on `http://localhost:5173` and proxies `/api` requests to the backend on port `8080`.

-### Running everything with Docker
+### Running everything with Docker (local development)
-Alternatively, build and run the full stack (MongoDB, API and monitoring) with Docker Compose:
+Alternatively, build and run the full stack (MongoDB, API, webapp and monitoring) with `docker-compose.local.yaml` — this is the compose file meant for local development; it bundles the split `docker-compose.backend.yaml` and `docker-compose.frontend.yaml` together with a local-only MongoDB:
 ```
-docker compose up --build
+docker compose -f docker-compose.local.yaml up --build
 ```

 The API takes a .env.prod file to run.
 Ask the administrator to provid the file as it contains sensitive information.

+### Deployment

+`docker-compose.backend.yaml` and `docker-compose.frontend.yaml` are deployed separately (e.g. as two Coolify resources) and don't include MongoDB — it's expected to run as its own managed database resource.
+See [documentation](documentation) for details.